MediaSavvy/MediaSavvy_Wiki/Wiki/Adblocking.md

  - Tick all the options you want.
      - These should be more than enough: oisd-full, 1Hosts (Lite), Lightswitch05, StevenBlack, GoodbyeAds (jerryn70)
  - After selecting the options click on Download Apple mobileconfig button.
- - Click allow when the pop up appears.
+ - Click Allow when the pop-up appears.
  - Go to Settings > General > VPN, DNS & Device Management.
  - Click on Downloaded Profile.
  - Click on AhaDNS Blitz.
  - Click on Install.
-  - Enter passcode if you have.
+  - Enter the passcode if you have.
   - Click Next.
   - Click Install.
   - Click Install when the popup appears.